e-VRO/frvcpy/README.md

 <a name="translation"></a>
 ## Instance Translation
 We offer a translator for some E-VRP instance files formatted according to the [VRP-REP](http://www.vrp-rep.org/) [specification](http://www.vrp-rep.org/schemas/download/vrp-rep-instance-specification-0.5.0.xsd).
-If you have such an instance file, it can be translated via
+If you have such an instance file, it can be translated with the Python API via
 ```python
 from frvcpy.translator import translate